CX-Box/cxbox-doc/docs/widget/fields/field/multivalue/multivalue.md

 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample186){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/fields/multivalue/placeholder){:target="_blank"}

 `Placeholder` allows you to provide a concise hint, guiding users on the expected value.
 This hint is displayed before any user input.
-It can be calculated based on business logic of application
+It can be calculated based on business logic of application.
+It is shown for a `Readonly` field as well.

 ### How does it look?
 === "List widget"